siahyong/OnePunchGAN2/README.md

 # OnePunchGAN2
 GANs for Anime Keyframing

-NOTE: The Python version is currently untested, as such, I have also uploaded the original Colab Notebook used to train and test the model for reference, though it is significantly messier
+NOTE: The Python version is currently untested, as such, I have also uploaded the original Colab Notebook OPGAN.ipynb used to train and test the model for reference, though it is significantly messier.
+For a Colab notebook version of the code, please refer to the also uploaded OPGAN2.ipynb.

 To use the github repo: